iay/mdq-server-docker/static/README.md

 ## Configuration and Build

-Configuration of the application is performed by modifying the files in `resources/`, in particular the `config.xml` and `application.properties` files.
+Configuration of the application is performed by modifying the files in `resources/`, in particular the `config.xml` and `config/application.properties` files.
 These assume the baseline configuration from the upstream [`mdq-server`](https://github.com/iay/mdq-server) project.

 If you don't want to sign the resulting metadata responses at all, change `spring.profiles.active` to exclude the `sign` profile.

-The `server.context-path` property may need to be changed depending on the kind of proxy you are using.
+The `server.servlet.context-path` property may need to be changed depending on the kind of proxy you are using.
 In my case, I'm using [`nginx`](http://nginx.org/en/) which has some
 [odd but by-design behaviour](http://trac.nginx.org/nginx/ticket/262) when